shoter/ylperJ/README.md

+#YlperJ

+## How to run

+### make test

+It will:

+* Build YlperJ-core module and install it in local maven repository.
+* Build db docker image and deploy it exposing port 11_000 for db access ( login : Ylper password: !Qazxsw2 )
+* Build api and deploy it to container.
+It exposes port 11_080
+* Run Integration tests against db
+* (not done - I wanted to do that) Run acceptance test against running api container - probably I would use Python or Java to do that.
+*

 ## New knowledge

 During creating this project I learned a lot of new technologies which were unknown for me before.
 I heard about them but never used them in action.